Low interest personal loans that’ll peak your… interest

 4. Compare your options

-Don't just go to your bank, and don't apply with the first lender you see.
+Don't just go to your bank and don't apply with the first lender you see.
 Compare personal loan rates, fees and features from multiple lenders.
-The market is competitive and there is little difference between banks and online lenders these days.
-Make sure you're getting a good deal.
+The market is competitive and you might find a great deal from an online lender.
+But remember that the minimum rate advertised isn't necessarily the one you'll end up with.

 5. Meet all the lending criteria